Harshita890/Interview-Coach/README.md

 - Optional browser speech-to-text notes
 - Rule-based answer feedback with score, strengths, and improvement tips
 - Transcript or recording upload analysis
+- SQLite database for saved interview sessions
+- Lightweight login and account creation
+- Interview history with progress trend chart
+- Resume or project highlights for tailored questions
+- HR, technical, behavioral, situational, and project-based categories
+- Five-question mock interview round
+- Stronger answer direction after each response
+- Printable report that can be saved as a PDF
 - Dashboard for confidence, communication, sentiment, pace, filler words, and response quality
 - Render-ready deployment files